Skip to main content

 If you have ever wondered how you can get involved as an editor in one of EGU’s open-access journals, look no further and join us for this webinar that puts the editor in the spotlight!

 In this webinar, we will explore the role of the scientific editor.
-We’ll be asking how one can become an editor, and what qualities makes for a successful editor.
+We’ll be asking how you can become an editor, and what qualities makes for a successful editor.
 This webinar aims to inform those considering taking the next step in scientific publishing, such as by becoming voluntary editors, as well as those who are new to the business and are looking for valuable tips and tricks.
 Our speakers are experienced editors and editorial mentors from EGU’s open access journal Atmospheric Chemistry and Physics (ACP) who will share their expertise and top tips with you!

 If you have any further questions about the editorial role that may not be covered in the webinar itself, bring them along as we will dedicate time in the end for an open Q&A!